Preppe/PandaBook/memory-bank/activeContext.md

 ## Current Focus

+- Aligned and synchronized all backend entities (Book, Audio, Chapter, User, etc.) with new TypeScript interfaces in the frontend for full structural and type consistency.
 - Refactoring frontend authentication state management from React Context to Zustand.
 ## Recent Changes

+- Created and integrated unified frontend models for Book, Audio, Chapter, User, Role, and Status to match backend entities.
+- Updated API config to import and use these models, ensuring type safety and consistency.
+- Deprecated legacy frontend models in favor of unified interfaces.
 - Implemented frontend authentication:
     - Created API client for authentication endpoints (`authClient.ts`).
     - Refactored global state management from `AuthContext` to Zustand (`useAuthStore`).